Clayton Seelenmayer

 Miscellaneous

-This section showcases various technical exercises, including my Godot group project, a Unity portal effect, a console organizer showcasing meta-programming, an Oracle relational database management system, ThreeJS 3D web viewer, Game Boy ROM image downscaling, and a 16x magnification microscope demo.
+This section showcases various technical exercises, including my Godot group project, a Unity portal effect, a console organizer showcasing meta-programming, an Oracle relational database management system, a ThreeJS 3D web viewer, a Game Boy ROM image downscaling, and a 16x magnification microscope demo.

 This demo uses a camera’s render as a texture to create a real-time portal effect.
 The right side shows the intended perspective, while the left side reveals the illusion’s mechanics.
+The texture used on the portal is the final render of a secondary camera that's been displaced on the other side of the portal.

 RenderImg.jpg

-I created a Unity console logger based on DrowzyFox's approach, allowing color-coded logs and filtering between users.
+"Logger.cs" is a Unity console logger based on DrowzyFox's approach, allowing color-coded logs and filtering between users.
 It was later used in a proprietary project and demonstrates lambda functions in meta-programming.

 Consolelogger.jpg